dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         method of the same name on the matched value, with `c` as the argument returns true.

+*   **Cast**:

+    1. If the runtime type of `v` is not a subtype of the cast type of `p` then throw a runtime exception. *Note that we throw even if this appears in a matching context.
+The intent of this pattern is to assert that a value *must* have some type.*

+    2. Otherwise, match the inner pattern against `v`.

 *   **Null-check**:

     1. If `v` is null then the match fails.